tridenteye/automation/README.md

 2. **Image Copy Script (`image_copy.sh`)**:
    - Performs copying of Docker images from a source registry to a destination registry using Skopeo.

+3. **Docker Build and Push Makefile (`Makefile`)**:
+   - Facilitates building Docker images, tagging them appropriately, and pushing them to a Docker registry.
+It also supports creating Docker manifest lists for multi-platform images.

 ## Important Notes